Jonathan India Player Props: Reds vs. Pirates

 Jonathan India At The Plate

-- Among qualified hitters in MLB play, he ranks 22nd in batting average, 12th in on-base percentage, and 65th in slugging.
+- Among qualifying hitters, he ranks 21st in batting average, while his on-base percentage ranks 16th and he is 67th in slugging.

 - He has homered in one game this season.